 Reaction & Thoughts:

-Sidney Pollack’s (Tootsie and Out of Africa) cynical thriller captures quite well the idea of government as an anathema.
-It’s not on the level of The Conversation (1974), Chinatown (1974) or The Parallax View (1974), but it’s nicely done — a perfect embodiment of the cynical Watergate era.
+Director Sidney Pollack’s (Tootsie) sardonic thriller captures quite well the idea of government as an anathema.
+It’s not on the level of The Conversation (1974), Chinatown (1974), The Parallax View (1974) or Winter Kills (1979), but it’s nicely done — Three Days of the Condor is a perfect embodiment of the cynical Watergate era.

 The attractive leads are supported by a superb cast.
-Cliff Robertson (Charly) plays a CIA supervisor, John Houseman (The Paper Chase) is a CIA senior official, and Max Von Sydow (The Exorcist) is chillingly effective as a hit-man.
+Cliff Robertson (Charly) plays a CIA supervisor, John Houseman (The Paper Chase) is a CIA senior official, and the great Max Von Sydow (The Exorcist) is chillingly effective as a heartless hit-man.
 Tina Chen (The Hawaiians) has a small role as Redford’s co-worker.

 Conclusions & Final Thoughts:

 Three Days of the Condor‘s plot stretches credulity, but if you don’t take the movie too seriously there is a good chance that you’ll enjoy this glossy and entertaining thriller with a fantastic cast.
 Needless to say, I highly recommend it to people who love conspiracy and/or spy thrillers.
 Color, 117 minutes, Rated R.